hasAnkitha/react-native-tune-sdk/README.md

 1. `npm install --save react-native-tune-sdk`
 2. `rnpm link react-native-tune-sdk`

-With this, [rnpm](https://github.com/rnpm/rnpm) will linking most of the dependencies for you, but you will still need to do some of the manual steps below, step 5 and 6 will have to be done for both the iOS installation and android.
+With this, [rnpm](https://github.com/rnpm/rnpm) will linking most of the dependencies for you, but you will still need to do some of the manual steps below, step 5 and 6 will have to be done for both the iOS installation and android, and steps 7 and 8 will also be needed for iOS.

 ## iOS Manual Installation